Scale your business with our modular plugins.

 3.1 – Media Cleaner

-Media Cleaner is an excellent free plugin that will help you clean all the unused thumbnails on your site.
+Media Cleaner is an excellent free plugin that helps you clean all unused thumbnails on your site.
 So, first, install and activate this plugin.

 Then, you will see the settings in the admin section.